Susanne Scharras

 Susanne Scharras (born 11 February 1965) is a German former footballer who played as a defender.
 She made four appearances for the Germany women's national team.

 Career

 Scharras made her international debut for Germany in a friendly on 2 May 1984, starting against Norway before being substituted out at half-time.
 The match finished as a 4–1 loss for Germany.
-She earned her final cap on 4 September 1987, coming on as a substitute in the 50th minute for Sissy Raith against Iceland, with the friendly mtach finishing as a 5–0 win for Germany.
+She earned her final cap on 4 September 1987, coming on as a substitute in the 50th minute for Sissy Raith against Iceland, with the friendly match finishing as a 5–0 win for Germany.